topohl/clusterProfiler_test/README.md

    Clone or download this repository to your local machine.

 2. **Update the Working Directory:**
-   Open the R script (e.g., `script.R`) and modify the variable `working_dir` so that it points to your local working directory.
+   Open the R script clusterProfiler.R and modify the variable `working_dir` so that it points to your local working directory.
 Ensure your CSV file is placed in the `/Datasets/` subdirectory.

 3. **Run the Analysis:**
    The script performs the following steps: